laureny17/appreader-frontend/api-spec.md

 ### POST /api/ApplicationStorage/\_getFlaggedApplications

 **Description:** Get all flagged applications for an event (for admin dashboard).
-This endpoint looks for applications that have been flagged by readers through the ReviewRecords system.
+This endpoint looks for applications that have been flagged by readers through the ReviewRecords system. **NOTE: This is a query endpoint (passthrough) - the concept verifies that the caller is an admin.**

 **Requirements:**

 - Event exists
+- Caller must be an admin

 **Effects:**